hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/045_the_gita_iii.md

 1.)

 \[Shri Krishna\]: "From ancient times these two systems have come down to us.
-The Sânkhya philosophers advance the theory of knowledge.
+The Sānkhya philosophers advance the theory of knowledge.
 The Yogis advance the theory of work.
 But none can attain to peace by renouncing actions.
 None in this life can stop activity even for a moment.
 Nature's qualities \[Gunas\] will make him act.
 He who stops his